Startup India Registration – Eligibility, Documents Required, Procedure

 - One of the recognized incubators from the Government of India must provide a support letter regarding your distinct business start-up in the format specified by DIPP.
 Or

-- Any Private Equity Fund or accelerator or Incubation Fund which does not possess less than 20% equity, registered to SEBI, should emphasis your innovative nature of the start-up in the prescribed format.
+- Any Private Equity Fund or accelerator or Incubation Fund which does not possess less than 20% equity, and is registered to SEBI, should emphasis the innovative nature of the start-up in the prescribed format.
 Or

 - A funding letter from either the Central Government of India or the State Government of India to promote innovation as a part of specified schemes.

-- Getting a promotional letter from a patent filed or a person who has published journals (Indian Patent Office) in the domain correlating to your start-up.
+- You are getting a promotional letter from a patent filed or a person who has published journals (Indian Patent Office) in the domain correlating to your start-up.

-In general, every Start-up is income tax exempted for a 3-year span.
-Yet, to avail this tax benefit, the start-up should have been certified by the IMB ( Inter-Ministerial Board).
+In general, every Start-up is income tax exempted for 3 years.
+Yet, to avail of this tax benefit, the start-up should have been certified by the IMB ( Inter-Ministerial Board).
 In addition to this, the Central Government offers this tax benefit even without the IMB certificate; if your start-up is recognized by DIPP (Department for Promotion of Industry and Internal Trade).

 - Your business start-up should have been registered in India; Not 5 years before.
-Your business should not be formed by splitting up / reconstruction of an existing business
+Your business should not be formed by splitting up / reconstructing an existing business

 - Make sure your start-up turnover per year is within 25 crores.

-- Your start-up should bring innovation in the domain the business is engaged or at least should improve the existing technologies and provide a better product or service.
+- Your start-up should bring innovation in the domain in which the business is engaged or at least should improve the existing technologies and provide a better product or service.

 On applying all the documents in the web portal, you will get the recognition number for your business start-up.
 But the recognition certificate will be issued only after the successful verification of every mandatory document.